 Once you’ve taken the time to fully assess the position and your motivations, and if both fall into line, it’s time to take steps to get noticed.

-3. Go the extra mile.
+3. Go the extra mile to be more promotable.

 4. Do your current job flawlessly.

-5. Ask for it.
+5. Be more promotable by asking for it.

 Make your intentions known!
 If you want the promotion, make sure your manager knows.
 Ask what you need to do to get the job and get to work on those skills.
-Even if you don’t get it this time around, you will be identifying yourself as a potential candidate for the future or even another position.
+Even if you don’t get it this time around, you will be identifying yourself as a potential candidate for future promotions or even another position.